garcia-nacho/garcia-nacho.github.io/_posts/SETI.md

 {% endhighlight %}

 You can download the ucb-beck230.fits file from [here](/images/ucb-bek230.fits).
-Now the image is stored in the df.img matrix with dimensions [2080,4608].
-Although you can plot the image I don't recomend it, the rendering is very slow and it is going to be difficult to see anything anyway.
-This is the best I have obtained by tweaking the zlim of the image function:
+Now the image is stored in the *df.img* matrix with dimensions [2080,4608].
+Although you can plot the image I don't recommend it, the rendering is very slow and it is going to be difficult to see anything anyway.
+This is the best I have obtained by tweaking the *zlim* of the image function:
 {: style="text-align: justify"}

 <code>image(df.img, zlim = c(median(df.img)/2, median(df.img)*2))</code>

-as you can see the rendering is so inefficient that it even creates horizontal white stripes:
+As I said, the rendering is so inefficient that it even creates horizontal white stripes:

 <img src="/images/Rplot27.png" width="500">

-Next, we need to remove the background on the image and we do it by substracting the value corresponding to the first 30 rows of the image, that never have a track:
+Next, we need to remove the background on the image and we do it by subtracting the value corresponding to the first 30 rows of the image, that never have a track:
+{: style="text-align: justify"}

 {% highlight r %}
 baseline<-median(df.img[1:30,])